fhmjones/EOSC372-egeotraces/README.md

 ### Data Collection
 - The data is collected [here](https://www.egeotraces.org/) for the following parameters: nitrate, iron, salinity, temperature.
 - The ratio of [nitrate] to [iron] is calculated from this data and added to the csv files.
+- Density is calculated from salinity and temperature.
 - The desired latitudes and longitudes of data are selected from the csv files.
 - Stations which have no iron data are removed from the csv files.
 ### Plotting the Data
 - The Dash shows a map of the stations for the chosen cruise.
-Hovering over the stations produces the depth profiles (temperature, salinity, nitrate, iron, ratio of nitrate to iron) on subplots below.
+Hovering over the stations produces the depth profiles (temperature, salinity, nitrate, iron, ratio of nitrate to iron, density) on subplots below.
 Clicking on a station creates fixed depth profiles on the subplots below.
 - The subplots show the depth profiles from 0 to 500m depth.
 This can be adjusted with a slider to the left of the subplots.
 - The type of map (satellite or not) and dot colour can be changed.
 There are radiobuttons to select a cruise to plot.
+- The x-axis range can be changed by radiobuttons. 'default' selects a constant x-axis, and 'fit to data' chooses an x-axis for the current plot.
 - The subplots can be saved as a png file to submit.